 - I gave my kids the same great advice my Dad did, when I went off to school and you can read it too Advice to Future University Students.

 - It is interesting what you think about when you watch your daughter graduate, mine was So that is what $50,00 looks like.

-- If you think you have bid adieu to your children when they go away to school or graduate, think again.
-You need to learn about your Lifestyles with Boomerang Children.
+- If you think you have bid farewell to your children when they go away to school or graduate, think again.
+It would help if you learned about your Lifestyles with Boomerang Children.